WonLab-CS/Vesalius_analysis/README.md

 We carried out the analyis by submitting jobs as batches.
 The shell scripts show the batch submission process and the analysis pipeline used in each case.

-Note that in some cases, we create intermediate files which are use later.
-For instance, during becnhmarking, the output of each tool is standardized and then aggregated for scoring and plotting.
+Note that in some cases, we create intermediate files which are used later.
+For instance, during benchmarking, the output of each tool is standardized and then aggregated for scoring and plotting.

 Input directories contain (with exceptions - explictely mentioned) the data in the same form as downloaded from online repositories.